 When a business or organization has a strong commitment to accessibility it shows the public that they are committed to functioning a way that is inclusive and celebrates diversity.
 Many successful companies such as Google and Apple place a high focus on accessibility and let it drive their creations and approach to becoming a better company.
 Accessibility should be a part of the brand's strategy to set it up for high performance and inclusion.

 Accessibility is becoming more and more prevalent in today’s legalities.
 Ontario is the first province to implement accessibility rules for businesses and non-profits.
-Learn more about the recent AODA deadline and if it applies to your website, learn how to ensure you are complying.
+Learn more about the AODA and if it applies to your website, ensure you are complying.